 AAS, State University of New York at Cobleskill

 My research focus is on children's spaces.
 I am interested the role of the physical environment on children's experiences.
 In addition, I investigate how adults perceive different settings for children and how they arrange childhood spaces to meet the developmental needs of children.
+Current research is inspired by children, staff, volunteers and families associated with the Hole in the Wall Gang camp.

 - American Psychological Society